MoonPoet/xaprb-src/content/about.md

   for living and I think outside the box to find the best way to approach each individual situation.
 I live by the motto "strong opinions loosely held."

-Of these dimensions, the only one where I'm outside the norm is Intentional.
-You are unlikely to find me too extreme in my views, unless you are extremely Altruistic, in which case we might get impatient with each other!
+The only dimension where I'm outside the norm is Intentional.
+Thus, you are unlikely to find me too extreme in my views, but if you are extremely Altruistic, you might feel I'm not caring enough.
+I do care, but as a CEO I have to balance my caring with a business focus.

 ### Advice For Communicating With Me